 Unfortunately for those hoping that they have found a safer alternative to traditional cigarettes, nicotine-free cigarettes are not as healthy as they are advertised to be.
 Any cigarette-like product which requires the user to inhale smoke, the byproduct of combustion, is still subject to unsafe quantities of tar and carbon monoxide.
 These chemical properties lead to lung cancers, mouth cancers, and esophageal cancers.

-In fact, it is believed that as the user feels safer smoking the product, they may do so more frequently, and may also inhale more often and deeper per cigarette.
+In fact, some believe that as the user feels safer smoking the product, they may do so more frequently, and may also inhale more often and deeper per cigarette.
 This overloading of tar and carbon monoxide can ultimately be more hazardous than smoking a traditional cigarette in the long-term.
-These products may place the smoker at greater risk of cancer than traditional cigarettes.
+These products may place the smoker at greater risk of cancer than traditional cigarettes

 The buzz surrounding these alternative cigarettes often neglects to reflect the settlement reached in 2000, by the FTC which stated that alternative cigarette advertisements have been found to be deceitful.
 “Settlements require companies to disclose that herbal cigarettes are dangerous and that “no additives” does not mean a safer smoke.”